Error logs are the first port of call for any outage. Great error logs provide context and cause to a mysterious, 3am outage. Engineers often treat…

 First of all, don’t ask this!
 Instead of asking what to log, we should start by asking “what questions do we want to answer?”
-Then, we can determine which data needs to be logged in order to best answer these questions.
+Then, we can determine which data needs to be logged and monitored in order to best answer these questions.

 Once a question comes up, we can answer it using only the data and knowledge that we have on hand.
 In emergent situations such as an unforeseen system failure, we cannot change the system to log new data to answer questions about the current state of the system.